SAI360/Compliance360-Import/Incident/README.md

 ## Configuration Steps

 1. Client Organization's admin must create an Integration definition within the Compliance 360 (C360) website.
 This is located under the Maintenance -> Integrations menu.
 Choose Integration Type of 'User-Defined'.
-Insure that the Host Account chosen has 'API Access' checked under the Module Access tab as well as all necessary permissions to create and update the intended data.
+Ensure that the Host Account chosen has 'API Access' checked under the Module Access tab as well as all necessary permissions to create and update the intended data.
 2. In the Field Mappings tab of the Integration definition create an entry that designates the one (1) C360 Field that will be the unique identifier which will determine whether an imported item is added vs. updated.
 Recommended:

 | C360 MODULE - COMPONENT | C360 FIELD | EXTERNAL FIELD | DEFAULT VALUE | IDENTIFIER |